Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 balkfm_: Contains content for the Southern Slav, Romanian, and Albanian countries
 turkfm_: Contains content for the Ottoman Empire and the Turkish state
 mgrbfm_: Contains content for the Ottoman subjects in Northern Africa
-haykfm_: Contains content for Kurdistan, Armenia, and Assyria
+haykfm_: Contains content for the Kurdistan, Armenia, and Assyria states
+levafm_: Contains content for the Levantine countries
 eqfm_: Contains content for the Eastern Question and Expeditions; was formerly merged with turkfm

 These are other prefixing conventions used in this mod: